StuffyMonkey/Glume-pubescence-prediction-of-spikelets/README.md

 <img src="https://github.com/StuffyMonkey/Glume-pubescence-prediction-of-spikelets/blob/main/Data/28n4_3_{V-21}.jpg" width="240" height="512">

-3) Apply efficientnet_b1 for prediction of pubescence
+3) Apply classification model for prediction of pubescence

 *N.B.
-The project was supported by Institute of Cytology and Genetics of SB RAS*
+The project was supported by Institute of Cytology and Genetics of SB RAS* *P.S.
+If you wish to get weights for models, you may write me on email*